Tay–Sachs disease: History

 It is a curious fact that amaurotic family idiocy, a rare and fatal disease of children, occurs mostly among Jews.
 The largest number of cases has been observed in the United States—over thirty in number.
-It was at first thought that this was an exclusively Jewish disease because most of the cases at first reported were between Russian and Polish Jews; but recently there have been reported cases occurring in non-Jewish children.
+It was at first thought that this was an exclusively Jewish disease because most of the cases at first reported were between Russian and Polish Jews, but recently there have been reported cases occurring in non-Jewish children.
 The chief characteristics of the disease are progressive mental and physical enfeeblement; weakness and paralysis of all the extremities; and marasmus, associated with symmetrical changes in the macula lutea.
 On investigation of the reported cases, they found that neither consanguinity nor syphilitic, alcoholic, or nervous antecedents in the family history are factors in the etiology of the disease.
 No preventive measures have as yet been discovered, and no treatment has been of benefit, all the cases having terminated fatally.

 Jewish immigration to the United States peaked in the period 1880–1924, with the immigrants arriving from Russia and countries in Eastern Europe; this was also a period of nativism (hostility to immigrants) in the United States.
 Opponents of immigration often questioned whether immigrants from southern and eastern Europe could be assimilated into American society.
 Reports of Tay–Sachs disease contributed to a perception among nativists that Jews were an inferior race.

 In 1969, Shintaro Okada and John S. O'Brien showed that Tay–Sachs disease was caused by an enzyme defect; they also proved that Tay–Sachs patients could be diagnosed by an assay of hexosaminidase A activity.
 The further development of enzyme assays demonstrated that levels of hexosaminidases A and B could be measured in patients and carriers, allowing the reliable detection of heterozygotes.
-During the early 1970s, researchers developed protocols for newborn testing, carrier screening, and pre-natal diagnosis.
+During the early 1970s, researchers developed protocols for newborn testing, carrier screening, and prenatal diagnosis.
 By the end of 1979, researchers had identified three variant forms of GM2 gangliosidosis, including Sandhoff disease and the AB variant of GM2-gangliosidosis, accounting for false negatives in carrier testing.